Esmé Patterson: Career

-Patterson released her most recent record on March 6, 2020, titled There Will Come Soft Rains, after an apocalypse-themed Ray Bradbury work of the same name., her first on the BMG label with which she signed a multi-album contract.
+Patterson released her fourth record on March 6, 2020, titled There Will Come Soft Rains, after an apocalypse-themed Ray Bradbury work of the same name., her first on the BMG label with which she signed a multi-album contract.
 Coincidentally, this apocalypse-referencing album saw its March 6, 2020 release coincide with the first COVID-19 quarantine lockdowns throughout Patterson's home state of Colorado that same week.
 Patterson subsequently decided to cancel the scheduled release tour for the album, including her much-anticipated South by Southwest (SXSW) appearance, citing safety concerns for her band members and audiences alike during the COVID-19 Global Pandemic.

 The album was favorably reviewed in Paste Magazine, who called it a "study in swagger and contrast" and noted its sudden pop sensibilities as yet another departure for Patterson from her previous work.